mike-north/ember-oembed/README.md

 [oEmbed](http://oembed.com) is a standard for embedding arbitrary content into something else.

-**Note:** Many types of content don't support CORS when using oEmbed, which prevents us from using this client-side-only solution.
-Exceptions to this are sites like [facebook](http://facebook.com) and [soundcloud](http://soundcloud.com), both of which allow cross-origin requests to retrieve oEmbed information.
-If you need broad support, consider using a service like [iframely](https://iframely.com/), which can easily be used w/ this addon.
+**Note:** Many types of content don't support CORS when using oEmbed, which prevents us from using this client-side-only solution neatly.
+To get around this, we use publicly-available yahoo proxies, to add the appropriate cors headers.

 ## Installation